 Around half a million dollar has been allocated as an experimental budget for the financial year 2016-17.
 The scope of the project has been enhanced and it is now planned to be a comprehensive space environment observatory to be placed at the Lagrangian point L1.
 Only ESA and NASA have successfully placed satellites at L1 point as of date.

 3. Venusian Orbiter Mission

-Michael Watkins, director of the Jet Propulsion Laboratory of NASA, said a mission to Venus is worthwhile as so little is known about that planet and NASA would be interested to partner in India’s maiden voyage to Venus.
+Michael Watkins, director of the Jet Propulsion Laboratory of NASA, said a mission to Venus is worthwhile as so little is known about that planet.
+NASA would be interested in collaborating with India’s maiden voyage to Venus.
 ISRO and NASA have begun studies on using electrical propulsion for powering this project.

 Chandrayaan-2 will be India’s second missions to the Moon that is set to launch in the first quarter of 2018.
 It will have an orbiter and lander-rover module that will pick up rock and soil samples for on-site chemical analysis, and data will be relayed to Earth via orbiter.
 The mission is planned to be launched on GSLV Mk II (Geosynchronous Satellite Launch Vehicle) from Sriharikota Island.

-Over $1 billion of budget has been allocated for this project.
-ISRO will provide a launcher, S-band synthetic aperture radar (SAR) payload, spacecraft bus and associated services.
-Whereas, NASA will provide project’s L-band SAR, a payload data subsystem, a solid state recorder and GPS receiver.
+Over $1 billion has been allocated for this project.
+ISRO will provide a launcher, S-band synthetic aperture radar (SAR) payload, spacecraft bus, and associated services.
+Whereas, NASA will provide the project’s L-band SAR, a payload data subsystem, a solid state recorder, and GPS receiver.
 The 3-axis stabilized satellite would weigh 2,600 kilograms and likely to be launched from India, in mid 202o.